w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 ### Whitelisting

 Polkadot OpenGov allows the Fellowship to authorize a new origin (known as "Whitelisted-Caller") to execute with Root-level privileges for calls that have been approved by the Fellowship.
+(At the moment only fellows level 3 and above can vote to whitelist calls).

 The [Whitelist](https://paritytech.github.io/substrate/master/pallet_whitelist/) pallet allows one Origin to escalate the privilege level of another Origin for a certain operation.
 The pallet